Dove Cameron Shares A Sultry Photo Showing Her Posing In Lacy See-Through Top

 As Just Jared Jr. reported, Cameron also seemed to hint that the song was about the power of self-discovery, saying that a person needs to know themselves and “feel your own chemistry and your own true north and your own compass” before they can fully enjoy being with someone else.

 The latest snap showed that Cameron still has a sense of optimism for the future.
-At the end of the caption that thanked all of her supporters, she mentioned that 2021 could not come fast enough.
+At the end of the caption, she mentioned that 2021 could not come fast enough.